AFRICA

 The merging parties:

 The merging parties have a right of access to the file, which includes correspondence with third parties that the Serbian Competition Authority may have had, including market survey questionnaires as well as an overview of all documents/correspondence in the file.
 However, the authority will only provide redacted documents/correspondence.
 There is no right of access to the authority’s internal documents and correspondence.
+Third parties do not have access to the case file.

 Third parties: